Her Majesty had no choice but to revise her royal wardrobe...

 Queen Elizabeth II and Prince Philip at the State Opening of Parliament in 2016

-But not only has the Queen had to sacrifice her royal wardrobe but her mode of transport.
-The couple will swap their prestigious gold carriage for a car due to the need for a reduced procession.
+Not only did Queen have to sacrifice her royal wardrobe but her mode of transport.
+Her Majesty swapped her prestigious gold carriage for a car due to the need for a reduced procession.

 The Queen just brought a whole new meaning to 'dress-down Fridays'...